M60 machine gun: M60E6

+Danish C79 LMG Optic

+The Danish military uses a 3.4×28 optical sight mounted on top of the receiver which can be set from 300 to 800 m in 100 m increments on their M/60E6.
+What sets the Danish C79 LMG Optic designated as M/98 apart from the standard C79 optical sight is its unique reticle of a chevron with a height of 12,5 TS and two TS line left and right with a length of 7,5 TS beginning 2,5 TS away from the tip of the chevron.
+The sight is designated as M/99 also available in a night vision configuration.

 Civilian variants

 A number of semi-automatic only variants have been produced for the civilian market in the United States.
 The internals have been extensively modified to make it essentially impossible to convert them to fire in fully automatic.
 If the design is approved by the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE), they are treated as belt-fed semi-automatic rifles; however, individual state and local regulations still apply.

-The U.S. Ordnance company is the current maker authorized by Saco to produce mil-spec M60s and M60 parts.
-The company had charged $8,000 for a new semi-automatic M60.

-The Desert Ordnance company is a current maker of M60s and M60 parts.
-The company charges between $13,000–$14,000 for a new semi-automatic M60, depending on the model.

 There are a variety of M60 models, some that have been upgraded to the current M60E4 configuration, on the market as well, but they are heavily regulated and restricted by the National Firearms Act, and they cost over $40,000, with some models, such as a Maremont/SACO upgraded to M60E6 configuration costing as much as $65,000.